How to Get a Learners Permit in Washington State: A Teen Driver’s Guide

 Behind-the-Wheel Experience

-Teens are permitted to drive with a licensed (5 years and longer) driver, parent, or guardian.
+Teens can drive with a licensed (5 years and longer) driver, parent, or guardian.
 You will use the gap between the learner’s permit and provisional license to practice safe driving.

 Failing to show driving responsibility may forfeit your ability to get a license.